Boat Maintenance Tips That Every Boat Owner Should Know

 Flush the Engine

 Every time you ride your boat, you're exposing your engine to salt, sand, and other debris.
 Most boats come with an engine flushing system or cleaner, so make sure you flush your engine with clean water every time you take it out, especially if you're operating in salt water.
-If you do not know if your boat has a flushing system, look at your manual for further instructions.
+If you don't know if your boat has a flushing system, look at your manual for further instructions.

 Here's a video of how to properly flush and de-salt your engine: